FutureHndrxxx/futurehndrxxx.github.io/index.md

 Welcome to the official site of Leancoin, a totally serious ERC20 token deployed on Ethereum, Polygon, Harmony, Avalanche, Fantom, and BSC.
 Let blockchains not be barriers.
 Instead let's all raise a glass of Dirty Sprite to a purple tomorrow.

+SIPLEAN has no transfer fee, no artificial deflation, fixed supply, a verified open-source contract, liquidity on most major DEX's across blockchains, and yield farm staking with big rewards on Polygon.

 Check out our [Telegram channel](https://t.me/LeancoinToken) for updates!

-# Token address across all blockchains (except xDai):
+# Token address across most blockchains:

 * 0x64bc251b0eb9200948c9155573cd459c5e17c6a4